 When can I leave my home?

-In England, from 4 July, businesses like restaurants, pubs, cinemas, hotels and campsites will be able to open as long as they follow social distancing guidelines.
-Certain shops and business will still be closed and places that are closed will differ across England, Wales and Northern Ireland.
+In England businesses like restaurants, pubs, cinemas, hotels and campsites can open as long as they follow social distancing guidelines.
+Certain business may still be closed and different places will be closed depending on if you are England, Wales or Northern Ireland.

 It is still important to be careful when you do go out or see other people, to reduce the chance of getting ill or infecting other people.

-You must follow social distancing rules, which means keeping 2 metres apart from people who are not from your household or someone who supports you.
+You must follow social distancing rules (PDF), which means keeping 2 metres apart from people who are not from your household or someone who supports you.

 If it is not possible to keep 2 metres apart from people then there are some things you can do to keep safe, such as: